tfabris/BlueGigaEmpeg/README.md

   serial monitor program's console which says "empeg player boot process has started".

-- Reproduce the issue, so that the commands and responses show up on the monitor's output while the issue is occurring.
+- Reproduce the problem, so that the commands and responses show up on the monitor's output while the problem is occurring.

-- After the issue is reproduced, pause the empeg player so that additional timestamp reports no longer show up.
+- After the problem is reproduced, pause the empeg player from its front panel.

 - Type the "set" and "list" commands into the serial monitor, pressing the Enter key after each one.
 Their output results should show up on the screen.